Praqma/JenkinsAsCodeReference/dockerizeit/master/README.md

 ### Security configuration

-Security configuration stored in the separate file - [security.properties](security.properies)
+Security configuration stored in the separate file - [security.properties](security.properties)

 #### Script security for JobDSL

-JobDSL plugin supports script secutiry starting from 1.60.
+JobDSL plugin supports script security starting from 1.60.
 You can disable sandbox mode by using config below

 ```
-scriptSecutiry {
+scriptSecurity {
   jobDSL = false
 }
 ```